 Committee Overview

 The League of Arab States (LAS), commonly known as the Arab League, was established in 1945 to promote cooperation among countries in the Middle East and North Africa.
 Founded by six states in the aftermath of World War II, the organization has since expanded to include much of the Arab world.
 Its charter emphasizes cooperation among member states in political, economic, cultural, and social areas, with the goal of advancing shared regional interests.
 The Arab League serves as a forum for dialogue and coordination on regional issues, particularly those related to security, sovereignty, and political stability.
-While its decisions are generally non-binding, the organization plays an important role in shaping regional consensus and facilitating joint action among its members.
+While its decisions are non-binding, the organization plays a significant role in shaping regional consensus and facilitating joint action among its members.
 Historically, the League has been involved in key regional issues, including support for Palestinian statehood and responses to conflicts across the region.
 Over time, its mandate has expanded to include cooperation on economic integration, legal coordination, and regional security.
 The Arab League has also developed mechanisms for peacekeeping and conflict response, deploying missions in areas such as Sudan, Somalia, and Syria.
 Today, the LAS remains an influential platform for regional cooperation, working to address shared challenges and promote stability across the Arab world.